Steerable Vision-Language-Action Policies for Embodied Reasoning and Hierarchical Control: Experiments

 \textbf{Research questions.} We now evaluate our Steerable Policies, both individually and as part of our two hierarchical control methods.
 We aim to answer: \textbf{(1)} Can steering commands effectively induce diverse compositional behaviors in Steerable Policies, yielding improved task performance? \textbf{(2)} How can Steerable Policies enable trained high-level VLMs to leverage embodied reasoning data for generalization? \textbf{(3)} How can Steerable Policies let us better apply in-context learning, scene understanding, and reasoning competencies in off-the-shelf VLMs for solving long-horizon tasks?

-\textbf{Experimental setup.} We train a Steerable Policy on the Bridge WidowX real-world robot manipulation dataset~\citep{Ebert21-bridgeDataV1, Walke23-bridgeDataV2, EmbodimentCollaboration24-oxe}, allowing for evaluations consistent with past generalist policies~\citep{OMT23-octo, Kim24-openVLA, Zawalski24-ecot, Chen25-ecot-lite}.
-Following these works, we adapt the OpenVLA codebase to train our Steerable Policy (and our embodied reasoner) with the standard Prismatic VLM 7B architecture~\citep{Karamcheti24-prismatic, Kim24-openVLA}, but modified to map \textit{steering commands} (rather than standard task labels) and third-person RGB observations to end effector actions.
+\textbf{Experimental setup.} We train Steerable Policies on the Bridge WidowX real-world robot manipulation dataset~\citep{Ebert21-bridgeDataV1, Walke23-bridgeDataV2, EmbodimentCollaboration24-oxe}, allowing for evaluations consistent with past generalist policies~\citep{OMT23-octo, Kim24-openVLA, Zawalski24-ecot, Chen25-ecot-lite}.
+Following these works, we adapt the OpenVLA codebase to train our Steerable Policy (and embodied reasoner) with the standard Prismatic VLM 7B architecture~\citep{Karamcheti24-prismatic, Kim24-openVLA}, but modified to map \textit{steering commands} (rather than standard task labels) and third-person RGB images to end effector actions.
+To show that Steerable Policies are applicable to many VLAs, we also fine-tune one from $\pi_{0.5}$~\citep{Pi25-pi05}, which we use in \cref{subsec:results-learned-embodied-reasoners}.
 See \cref{app-sec:training-details} for more details.

 For experiments in \cref{subsec:oracle-commands} and \cref{subsec:results-learned-embodied-reasoners}, we measure performance over common generalization axes~\citep{Kim24-openVLA, Zawalski24-ecot, Chen25-ecot-lite}: in-distribution, motion, spatial, and semantic generalization.
 When evaluating our in-context learning high-level policy formulation in \cref{subsec:results-api-vlms}, we additionally include unseen longer-horizon tasks.
 See \cref{app-sec:experiment-details} for full task details.